Bhavya-2k03/SalesForecastingUsingLSTM/MultipleFeature/README.md

 # Hey!
 Welcome to my repo :)

-In order for the model to work these are the requirments.
+These are the prerequisites for the model to function.

 1.)
-The given csv should be in the following form for the model to work.
+The given csv should be in the following form.

 ![Sales_template](https://user-images.githubusercontent.com/100507234/205450679-6422bfa8-1f1d-4ce4-bba1-1f5f701add53.jpg)